input-output-hk/marlowe/response-to-audit-report.md

 >
 > This function should be renamed or repurposed.
 If renamed, `allAreSingleInput` more accurately reflects the meaning of the function.
 If repurposed, it should check that a single transaction has a single input, and `all isSingleInput` can be used to express the current behavior.

-We agree on the observations, for the moment some simple refactor and comments were added as part of [PR-180](https://github.com/input-output-hk/marlowe/pull/180/files#diff-638dc578b752590b5f2bace45f1e1ae9e522351f62056e6f92aa272424657b03).
+We agree on the observations, for the moment some simple refactoring and comments were added as part of [PR-180](https://github.com/input-output-hk/marlowe/pull/180/files#diff-638dc578b752590b5f2bace45f1e1ae9e522351f62056e6f92aa272424657b03).
 Further refactor and optional renaming might happen in the future.